 Act/Initiative/ Standard Overview Offences (b) that is of a level, nature, character or quality prescribed by the regulations or that is made, at a time, or in any other circumstances Explosives Act 2003 Explosives Regulation 2013 This Act provides that a licence is required for handling explosives and explosive precursors, including a blasting explosive user's licence.
 The maximum penalty for handling an explosive or explosive precursor without authorisation is 500 penalty units for a Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2019 The Regulation requires owners and operators to regularly check for leaks in the fuel tanks and pipes used to store and handle petroleum products.
 Owners and Operators also need to meet minimum standards in their day-to-day environmental management of these storage systems.
-The Regulation deals with the following issues: It is an offence to contravene any provisions the Regulation and responsibility of which lie with the person responsible for the system.
-Administered by the EPA • the commissioning and decommissioning of underground storage systems (Part 2); The person responsible for the underground petroleum storage system ( UPSS ) is required to have in place: • leak detection systems (Part 3); a system for detecting and monitoring leaks; groundwater monitoring wells at • the use of underground storage systems (Part 4); sensitive locations and a program to test them; • record-keeping (Part 5); and an Environment Protection Plan for the facility; and systems in place for record keeping • other ancillary issues. reporting of leaks and notifying the local council when a UPSS is decommissioned Pollution and Hazardous Substance Managen State Policies and Strategies nent Legislation The NPI NEPM was established to assist in reducing the existing and National Environmental Protection (National Pollution Inventory) Measure ( NPI NEPM ). potential impacts of emissions of substances and to assist government, industry and the community in achieving desirable environmental outcomes by: Administered by National Environment Protection Council (NEPC) and DE the collection of a broad base of information on emissions of substances on the reporting list to air, land and water; and dissemination of information collected to all sectors of the community.
+The Regulation deals with the following issues: It is an offence to contravene any provisions of the Regulation and responsibility of which lies with the person responsible for the system.
+Administered by the EPA the commissioning and decommissioning of underground storage systems (Part 2); The person responsible for the underground petroleum storage system (UPSS) is required to have in place: • leak detection systems (Part 3); a system for detecting and monitoring leaks; • the use of underground storage systems (Part 4); groundwater monitoring wells at sensitive locations and a program to test them; • record-keeping (Part 5); and an Environment Protection Plan for the facility; and other ancillary issues. systems in place for record keeping, reporting of leaks and notifying the local council when a UPSS is decommissioned.